Coupa Announces More Than 2,000,000 Businesses Connected Through the Open Business Network™

 Because the only suppliers that matter are your suppliers, and the only thing that matters is that you can connect with them and do business together in whatever way is easiest for both of you.
 This includes the suppliers that you don’t even know about right now.
 The suppliers you will do business with tomorrow and the days after.

 There are estimated to be over two hundred million businesses in the world.
 Two million is just a tiny fraction of them.
 It’s as short-sighted to think one network could ever contain everyone you’d ever possibly want to transact with as it is to think one cell carrier network would ever have everyone you’d ever want to communicate with.
-Interoperability with other networks and by providing a free, simple-to-use platform, we hope to continue driving adoption in the farthest-flung corners of the globe – and, by the same token, make it easy for you to assemble your supply partners on one cohesive network.
+Interoperability with other networks and by providing a free, simple-to-use platform, we hope to continue driving adoption in the farthest-flung corners of the globe – and, by the same token, make it easy for you to assemble your supply partners on one cohesive network and to minimize supply chain disruption.

 The size of the network isn’t important at all.
 The only thing that matters is how easy it is to connect to it.
 And that is the most important business value driver of all.